 Choosing a High-Volume Whipple Hospital

-Studies report that survival rates are higher, and complication rates are lower when the Whipple procedure is performed at a high-volume center.
+Studies report that survival rates are higher and complication rates lower when the Whipple procedure is performed at a high-volume center.
 The American Cancer Society recommends choosing a center where at least 15 to 20 Whipple procedures are performed annually.

-More than 100 Whipple procedures are performed at Duke annually.
+At Duke, more than 100 Whipple procedures are performed annually.
 “Combined, our surgeons have performed more than 1,500 Whipple procedures,” said Peter Allen, MD, chief of surgical oncology, who specializes in pancreatic cancer.
 “Our 98 percent survival rate is among the highest in the country.”

 Minimally Invasive Whipple Procedures

 Most hospitals that offer Whipple procedures use a large, open incision to reach the organs.
 In contrast, only a handful of hospitals have surgeons who are skilled in laparoscopic Whipple.
 According to Sabino Zani Jr, MD, a surgical oncologist who specializes in pancreatic cancer, minimally invasive surgery requires much smaller incisions and may speed recovery.
-In this procedure, a long, thin tube, known as a laparoscope, equipped with a tiny camera at its tip, is passed through the small incisions.
-It provides images that guide the surgeon who uses tiny instruments to perform the procedure.
-Laparoscopic Whipple is sometimes performed robotically, which holds several potential advantages over the open approach, including less blood loss, less pain, a faster recovery, and a shorter hospital stay.
+In this procedure, a laparoscope -- a long, thin tube equipped with a tiny camera at its tip -- is passed through the small incisions.
+It provides images that guide the surgeon, who uses tiny instruments to perform the procedure.
+Laparoscopic Whipple is sometimes performed in a robot-assisted procedure, which holds several potential advantages over the open approach, including less blood loss, less pain, a faster recovery, and a shorter hospital stay.

 Comprehensive Care at Major Cancer Centers